 The Government Information (Public Access) Act 2009, which from 1 July 2010 replaced the Freedom of Information Act 1989 (FOI Act) and Section 12 of the Local Government Act 1993, defines "government information" as information contained in a record held by an agency.
 "Record" means any document or other source of information compiled, recorded or stored in written form or by electronic process, or in any other manner or by any other means (the knowledge of a person is not a record).

-Council has a responsibility to deal with your application as soon as possible.
-Council must decide an access application and give you a notice with the decision within 20 working days after the application in received.
-This period may be extended by further 15 days if special circumstances apply, such as the need to consult with a third party or when records need to be retrieved from archives.
+Council has a responsibility to handle your application as soon as possible and provide you a notice with the decision within 20 working days after the application in received.
+This period may be extended further by 15 days if special circumstances apply, such as the need to consult with a third party or when records need to be retrieved from archives.

 If your application concerns the personal or business affairs of a third party, Council is required to take reasonable steps to consult with the third party to obtain their views.
 Council must take into account any views offered by the third party when making its decision.